microsoft/service-fabric-observer/SampleObserverPlugin/ReadMe.md

 Update Config/Settings.xml with your new observer config settings.
 You will see a commented out example of one for the SampleNewObserver plugin.
 Just follow that pattern and add any specific configuration parameters for your observer.
 If you want to configure your observer via an Application Parameter update after it's been deployed, you will need to add the override parameters to FabricObserverApp/ApplicationPackageRoot/ApplicationManifest.xml.
 You will see several examples of how to do this in that file.

-You can deploy using the contents of your build out directory - just remove the pdb, json, dll files from the top level directory, so it looks like this:
+If you consume the full FabricObserver nupkg (versus just the FabricObserver.Extensibility library nupkg), you can deploy FabricObserver using the contents of your plugin project's build output directory - just remove the pdb, json, dll files from the top level directory, so it looks like this:
 ```
 [sourcedir]\SAMPLEOBSERVERPLUGIN\BIN\RELEASE\NETSTANDARD2.0\WIN-X64
 │   ApplicationManifest.xml